paingp/cves-pa1/README.md

-# cves-pa1
+# Computer Vision for Embedded Systems Programming Assignment 1

-Programming Assignment for CAM2 Computer Vision for Embedded Systems Team
+Instructions for the assignment are in the Python notebook.